 Provides advice on IPR protection, including information on the registration of patents and trademarks.

-While the U.S. Government stands ready to assist, there is little we can do if the rights holders have not taken these fundamental steps necessary to securing and enforcing their IP in a timely fashion.
-Moreover, in many countries, rights holders who delay enforcing their rights on a mistaken belief that the USG can provide a political resolution to a legal problem may find that their rights have been eroded or abrogated due to legal doctrines such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a law suit.
-In no instance should U.S. Government advice be seen as a substitute for the responsibility of a rights holder to promptly pursue its case.
+While the U.S. Government (USG) stands ready to assist, there is little we can do if the rights holders have not taken these fundamental steps necessary to securing and enforcing their IP in a timely fashion.
+Moreover, in many countries, rights holders who delay enforcing their rights on a mistaken belief that the USG can provide a political resolution to a legal problem may find that their rights have been eroded or abrogated due to legal doctrines such as statutes of limitations, laches, estoppel, or unreasonable delay in prosecuting a lawsuit.
+In no instance should USG advice be seen as a substitute for the responsibility of a rights holder to promptly pursue its case.

 There are a number of these organizations, both Namibian and U.S.-based.
 These include:

 - The U.S. Chamber and local Chambers of Commerce

 - Pharmaceutical Research and Manufacturers of America (PhRMA)

 For more information, contact ITA’s Office of Intellectual Property Rights Director, Stevan Mitchell at Stevan.Mitchell@trade.gov.